Timmmm/anakin/README.md

 * `ANAKIN_LOG`, e.g. `ANAKIN_LOG=info` will print when orphans are killed.
 The default level is `error`.
 * `ANAKIN_LOG_STYLE` controls the colour output.
 It can be `auto` (default), `always` or `never`.
 * `ANAKIN_LOG_FILE` if set logs to that filename, plus the process ID.
 Otherwise it logs to stderr.

+## License

+This is licensed under the MIT license.
+See the `LICENSE-MIT` file.